deadbaed/blog/content/2024-08-10-hetzner-storagebox-nixos-sshfs-fstab.md

-title = "Automount a Hetzner Storage Box with sshfs on NixOS" date = 2024-08-10T00:00:00-00[UTC] uuid = "2ecdf84f-6a1a-4131-91c2-eb764bb295a0"
+title = "Automount a Hetzner Storage Box with sshfs on NixOS" date = 2024-08-10T00:00:00-00[UTC] uuid = "2ecdf84f-6a1a-4131-91c2-eb764bb295a0" description = "Extend storage on a NixOS machine with an Hetzner Storage Box over ssh"
 +++

 I had my eyes on some nice arm64 servers from Hetzner, and I finally pulled the trigger, I got the `CAX21`.